 As described above under the Care Plan Contributor, the Care Plan Service receives a Care Plan and manages versions of the Care Plan as a whole.
 Note – the Care Plan Service SHALL support versioning of the CarePlan resource.

 A Care Plan Service SHALL enable a Care Plan Contributor to unsubscribe from updates for a Care Plan.

+X.1.1.4 Care Team Service

+This actor manages Care Team Updates received from Care Team Contributors, and provides notification of updates and access to subscribers of CareTeam resource changes.
+Notifications are managed through the Subscription resource, also maintained on the Care Team Service FHIR server.

+As described above under the Care Team Contributor, the Care Team Service receives Update Care Team transactions and manages versions of the CareTeam resource as a whole.
+Note – the Care Team Service FHIR server SHALL support versioning of the CareTeam resource.
+The versioning support allows one to obtain a full history of each CareTeam resource including the state of the resource at each stage.

-X.1.1.3 Care Plan Definition Service
+X.1.1.5 Care Plan Definition Service